mattheweller/TokenFarm/README.md

 # TokenFarm

+Stake fake coins to yield fake rewards!

+This is my capstone project from [Patrick Collins' amazing freeCodeCamp + ChainLink's full course](https://github.com/smartcontractkit/full-blockchain-solidity-course-py)

 ## Summary
-Stake fake coins to yield fake rewards!
-This is my project for the awesome capstone course from (Patrick Collins' amazing freeCodeCamp + ChainLink's full course](https://github.com/smartcontractkit/full-blockchain-solidity-course-py)

 With this app, you can interact with a Typescript React UI which allows you to: